 As you know, your body has a physical reaction to stress in the environment.
 Relaxation exercises manage these symptoms.
 You can use them in two ways.
 Practice deep breathing or yoga for a few minutes each day to relieve negative energy.
 You may also use these exercises when you are feeling overwhelmed.

-2. Exercise.
-Exercise is Another Great Way to Reduce Stress Levels
+2. Exercise is Another Great Way to Reduce Stress Levels

-Like relaxation techniques, you can use exercise to prevent emotional outbursts and manage stress in the moment.
-Anything goes – a walk to your favorite thinking spot, a spinning class or lifting weights.
+Like relaxation techniques, you can use exercise to prevent emotional outbursts and manage stress at the moment.
+Anything goes – a walk to your favorite thinking spot, a spinning class, or lifting weights.

 3. Alter Your Attitude